Applied-Language-Technology/website/source/getting_started.rst

 .. toctree::

    Log in to CSC Notebooks <notebook_login.rst>
-   Launch JupyterLab on your personal server <launch_server.rst>
+   Launch a server on CSC Notebooks <launch_server.rst>
    Interact with the server in JupyterLab <jupyter.rst>
-   Retrieve learning materials and exercises from GitHub <github_pull.rst>
+   Retrieve learning materials from GitHub <github_pull.rst>
-   Return completed exercises to GitHub for grading <github_push.rst>
+   Check your exercises using TestMyCode <tmc.rst>